RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 1. Select your subscription and expand it.
 1. Click on the '+' icon under the subscription to create a new database.
 'Create Database' page will open.
 1. Give your database a name.
 1. Fill-in the database settings.
-For more information please see [Creating Databases on Redis Cloud Essentials] (https://docs.redislabs.com/staging/Unification-patch-1/rc/administration/setup-and-editing/creating-databases/).
+For more information please see [Creating Databases on Redis Cloud Essentials]({{< relref "/rc/administration/setup-and-editing/creating-databases.md" >}}).
 1. Click the **Activate** button to create your database.

 Note: the Endpoint displayed on this page is very important because it